semjerome/Jerome/README.md

 such thing happens, the police will have to look around and see if a CCTV has captured the accident.

+I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [2] which provides insight into similar efforts.

 The first journal that we found presents “ the approach to use smartphones as a multi sensor platform in a field operational test respectively a naturalistic driving study”. [@6758745]